United Quest℠ Card review: Best of both worlds?

 Other things to know

-• Includes annual companion certificate on Main Cabin domestic, Caribbean, or Central American roundtrip flights to select destinations each year after renewal of your card
+• Includes annual companion certificate on Main Cabin round-trip flight within the U.S. and to Mexico, Caribbean, or Central America to select destinations each year after renewal of your card.

 • First checked bag free on Delta flights